 These are offered to students entering their first undergraduate program (including transfer students).
 Students in the Bachelor of Education or Graduate Studies are not eligible.
 Students may not hold an Entrance Bursary and an In-Course Bursary in the same year.
 Applications are due each year in June.

-In-Course Bursary (for continuing students)
+In-Course Bursary (for continuing students) - APPLY NOW!

 These are offered to both undergraduate and graduate students.
 Applications are available only once per regular academic session, on or after October 1 of each year.
 Students must be taking at least 2.0 units between September and April, demonstrate financial need and provide supporting documentation.
 Students may not hold an Entrance Bursary and an In-Course Bursary in the same year.
 Applications are available on or after October 1 (if on a weekend, will be available the first weekday of October).
 The annual deadline is on the first Friday in November and results are available in December.
 Students must attend both fall and winter terms to qualify.
 When the application is available, it will appear here.